BIRDS IN SPACE

 ink print on archival paper, 115 x 155 cm, 2024

 For a bird to fly in outer space, it would have to hold its breath.
-It would have to fight the gravitational force of the Earth.
-It would have to endure a temperature of -270 degrees.
-It would have to be able to bathe in radiation, unprotected by Earth’s magnetic field.
+It would have to fight Earth's gravity.
+It would have to endure a temperature of -270°C. It would have to bathe in radiation, unprotected by Earth's magnetic field.
 It would have to live without water and food.
+It would never be able to come back, because it would burn in the atmosphere.
+It would have to really want to be free.